How to Protect Against Phoney Debt Collectors and Scams

 The government has enacted various laws to protect the interest of consumers against debt collectors.
 Knowing your rights helps you take a strong stand against phoney debt collectors.
 For example, according to the law, debt collectors cannot threaten you with jail time or share information with your family and friends.
 Neither can they call you at untimely hours of the day.
 However, if you are not aware of your rights as a customer, you will not be able to see these actions as a red flag and raise the alarm for fraud.

 You can negotiate your debt if you are unable to pay it in full.
 Legitimate debt collection agencies can help you with that.
 They can provide discounts on the debt or devise payment plans to pay it in instalments.
 A phoney debt collection agent will not be able to help you in such a situation and would often demand full payment at once.

 Never share your confidential financial details

-DebtCo is the only all-service digital collection company you need for your payment collection woes.
+DebtCo is the only all-service debt collection agency you need for your payment collection woes.
 We have developed an innovative digital debt collection platform that can take care of all your collection problems, regardless of your industry.
 You can reach out to us at 01376 800 592 or request a meeting to learn more about enhanced recovery debt collection.